-It is important to note that the proposed Project is not subject to Executive Order 12898, as there is no federal funding or federal action for the proposed Project that would require a NEPA analysis equivalent to this EIR.
-However, in accordance with the August 2004 Environmental Protection Agency (Cal/EPA) final Environmental Justice Strategy document, environmental justice issues are being analyzed in this EIR in order to address the LAHD's goal as lead agency under CEQA to integrate environmental justice into the development, adoption, implementation, and enforcement of environmental laws, regulations, programs, and policies.
+CEQA does not require an evaluation of Environmental Justice.
+Environmental justice issues are being analyzed in this EIR, however, in order to address the LAHD's goal as lead agency under CEQA to integrate environmental justice into the development, adoption, implementation, and enforcement of environmental laws, regulations, programs, and policies.